EcSUHA/Telnet_Module/README.md

 # Telnet_Module
 ## for SCDE (Smart Connected Device Engine) V2 only !

-* TeLNET -> Telnet access for SCDE!
+* Telnet -> Telnet access for SCDE!
 Used to write cmds or read msg from SCDE.

 * Module -> intended for use with SCDE (Smart Connected Device Engine) only !